German occupation of north-east France during World War I: Forced labor

-The inhabitants were subjected to forced labor imposed not only on men but also on women and children from the age of 9.
+The inhabitants were subjected to forced labor imposed not only on men but also on women and children starting at the age of 9.
 Workers were assigned to various jobs such as washing uniforms, earthworks, unloading wagons, and, just as France required for German prisoners, digging trenches and installing barbed wire, in violation of the Hague Conventions, which prohibited the employment of civilians for the war effort against their homeland.

-Work camps were organized where young girls and young women, torn from their families, were transported and loaded into cattle wagons for distant destinations; for example, from Lille to the Ardennes.
-The deportations of April 1916, which might be described as round-ups, affected 9,300 people in Lille, 4,399 in Tourcoing; in total 20,000 in the agglomeration, in the proportion of 3 women for every man.
-The health inspection imposed on young girls, similar to that imposed on prostitutes, was particularly shocking.
+Work camps were organized for which young girls and young women, torn from their families, were transported and loaded into cattle wagons for distant destinations; for example, from Lille to the Ardennes.
+The deportations of April 1916, which might be described as round-ups, affected 9,300 people in Lille and 4,399 in Tourcoing; in total 20,000 in the area, in the proportion of three women for every man.
+The health inspection imposed on young girls, similar to that imposed on prostitutes, was particularly traumatizing.
 The deportees were most often employed in agricultural work.
 Indeed, unlike the cities suffering from massive unemployment following the closure of factories, agriculture lacked manpower due to the departure of the mobilized men.
-In most cases, the workers (mostly women workers) taken to the fields and watched by armed soldiers; they were subjected to exhausting work and suffered from malnourishment.
+In most cases, the workers (mostly women workers) were taken to the fields and watched by armed soldiers; they were subjected to exhausting work and suffered from malnutrition.

 Evacuations and repatriations

 The Germans evacuated the women, children and old people from their homes towards other parts of France, not to feed them, but to recover lodgings to house their own troops.
-After the inhabitants of Lille whose homes were destroyed by the bombardments of the siege of October 11 and 12, 1914, were deported, the first evacuations began in January 1915.
-The trip was made by train, cars or cattle wagons depending on the period, via Switzerland with re-entry into France at Annemasse or Évian.
+After the inhabitants of Lille, whose homes were destroyed by the bombardments of the siege of October 11 and 12, 1914, were deported, the first evacuations began in January 1915.
+The trip via Switzerland with re-entry into France at Annemasse or Évian was at different times made by train, car or cattle wagon.

 The first of these "repatriations" were imposed because the inhabitants preferred, initially, to undergo the difficulties of the occupation than to leave their place of life.
-Thus, the 450 people evacuated from a train in March 1915 included only 47 volunteers.
-From the current of 1915, the difficulties of supplying, the requisitions and the abuses led a large number of inhabitants to wish to leave their place of suffering.
-A convoy of December 1915 of 750 only included five forced evacuees.
-Subsequently, when the number of desired departures began to outstrip the number of places in the convoys, the German authorities refused some of the requests.
-Some town hall officials participating in the preparation of the lists were bribed by applicants to obtain a place.
+Thus, the 450 people evacuated by train in March 1915 included only 47 volunteers.
+As early as 1915, the difficult supply situation, the requisitions and the abuses led a large number of inhabitants to escape from the suffering.
+In December 1915, a convoy of 750 only included five forced evacuees.
+Subsequently, when the number of desired departures began to outnumber the available spots in the convoys, the German authorities refused some of the requests.
+Some town hall officials who participated in the preparation of the lists were bribed by applicants to obtain a place.

-In total, nearly 500,000 people were repatriated by Switzerland from October 1914 to the end of the war out of a population of around 2 million in 1914 - an astonishing rate of 25%.
+In total, nearly 500,000 people out of a population of around 2 million in 1914 were repatriated via Switzerland from October 1914 until the end of the war.
+This represented a high rate of 25%.